 If you place the truststore in the /path/to/openam directory before installing AM, the installation process will detect that the directory is not empty and the installation will not continue.

 Once AM is installed, you can move the truststore to a different directory.
 For example, the /path/to/ openam/security/keystores directory.

-2. (Optional) For security reasons, you should change the default password for the truststore.
+2. (Optional) It is recommended to change the default password for the truststore.